Research & Development 4.0

 Covestro entered into a partnership with Google in 2020.
 Its research will focus on the development of fundamental algorithms.
 They are the basis for carrying out complex simulations at much higher speeds than with conventional computers.
 Quantum computing is an important milestone for Covestro.
 This trend-setting technology can further accelerate the transformation in production.
 A team from Leverkusen is currently in the process of researching how quantum computing can help drive the Circular Economy forward.

 Covestro has been investing heavily in digital research and development since 2016, and most recently in the expansion of its computing capacity.
-The high-performance computing heart for digital research is located in Leverkusen and will be continuously expanded until the end of 2020.
+The high-performance computing heart for digital research is located in Leverkusen.

 Research activities in Germany

 Covestro is cooperating with established IT companies in this project.
 This will significantly accelerate complex research and development processes in the future.
 Another advantage is that test series can be simulated on the computer on a much larger scale.
 This will noticeably shorten the time it takes to launch groundbreaking innovations on the market.
 In addition, the overall process becomes more sustainable because energy and material consumption in experimental work is reduced.